MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-copilot-general.md

 Copilot in model-driven apps is a preview feature.
 Preview features aren’t meant for production use and may have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 Please review [the main FAQ for this Copilot capability](power-apps/maker/common/faqs-copilot-model-driven-app).

 This capability may be subject to usage limits or capacity throttling.
+The capability to answer based on our documentation uses a Bing Search index to organize the pages.
+If consent for to use Bing Search is not given then this capability will not be available.

 ## What operational factors and settings allow for effective and responsible use of Copilot in model-driven apps in Customer insights - Journeys?